Adaptive Soft Error Protection for Neural Network Processing: Experiment results

-2) \textit{\textbf{Prediction Overhead: }} Unlike the complex target NN model, our vulnerability predictor require minimal computational resources, as shown in Table \ref{tab:ABFT-def}.
-The Multiply–Accumulate Operations (MACs) of the target NN model and the vulnerability prediction model are tested by calling the common PyTorch-OpCounter (thop)\cite{thop}.
-Provided that the designed vulnerability-aware model remains swift and resource-efficient, any overhead it introduces could be offset by more relaxed fault-tolerant designs for inputs or model components with lower sensitivity.
+Unlike the complex target neural network model, the vulnerability predictor requires minimal computational resources, as shown in Table \ref{tab:ABFT-def}.
+The Multiply–Accumulate Operations (MACs) of the target neural network model and the vulnerability predictor model are tested by calling the common PyTorch-OpCounter (thop)\cite{thop}.
+Provided that the designed vulnerability predictor model remains swift and resource-efficient, any overhead it introduces could be offset by more relaxed fault-tolerant designs for inputs or model components with lower sensitivity.
 Therefore, it offers both high prediction accuracy and efficient operation even under limited resource conditions.